This is, from memory, the ninth time Mrs in Frame has composed a special menu for the “12 Days of Christmas”.

-Wherever possible she tries to tie in part of the carol lyrics to the dish – i.e. “Partridge in a Pear Tree” will usually contain pears to some degree, or there is some sort of alliteration or similar tie-in.
+Wherever possible she tries to tie in part of the carol lyrics to the dish – i.e. “Partridge in a Pear Tree” will usually contain pears or some kind of bird reference to some degree.

 When all else fails, a fair chunk of artistic license is brought in.
 It really takes a fair bit of dedication and imagination to pull off!

 I’ll do my best to explain the theory behind each dish as we go.

 So sit back and enjoy as I reveal what my true love made for me over the Twelve Days of Christmas Deliciousness for 2017:

 Day 1 – A Partridge in a Pear Tree:

 Reasoning: Reasonably straight forward, first up – The Partridge would nest in the Pear Tree, so here’s a nest with “eggs” in it!

 Day 3 – Three French Hens:

 Meal: Comfit Chicken avec Sweet Corn Basil Veloute!

 Reasoning: A French theme persists her, though I cannot say for sure whether the Chicken Comfit came from a Hen, or a rooster…